 - Always have baby sleep alone

-- Always put baby to sleep on back
+- Always put baby to sleep on their back

 - Always put baby to sleep in a crib